 First we'll explain the ideal type of computing environment, and then we'll say what is the bare minimum you need to run Kaldi.
 The ideal computing environment is a cluster of Linux machines (any major distribution) running Sun GridEngine (SGE), with access to shared directories via NFS or some similar network filesystem.
 In the ideal case, some computers on the grid will have NVidia GPUs which you can use for neural net training, and you can reserve these on the queue by adding some extra option to qsub.
 See Parallelization in Kaldi for more information.

-We have started a separate project called Kluster that shows you how to create such a cluster on Amazon's EC2; MIT's StarCluster is a larger and better-supported project that provides the same functionality.
+Some time ago we started a separate project called Kluster that shows you how to create such a cluster on Amazon's EC2; however, this is not very well maintained; MIT's StarCluster is a larger and better-supported project that provides the same functionality.
 Most of the scripts should be suitable for a locally hosted cluster based on Debian or Red Hat; you can investigate Rocks which aims to help you set up a cluster like that.

 The bare minimum computing environment to run Kaldi is any Unix-like environment; and it's possible to run it on a single machine, although of course it will be slower, and you may have to reduce the number of jobs used in some of the example scripts to avoid exhausting your machine's memory.